 |Replace winch pump (Diesel)

-A tariff review also showed that post 2020 cost savings of $2,297 per annum could be achieved by changing tariffs, additional to the total energy efficiency savings of $13,329 per annum.
-Cost of the improvements is $22,100 with a payback periods for all five projects at 1.7 years.
-Further savings include approximately 8,000kWh per annum from replacement of the diesel winch pump and generating approximately 20,000 kWh of solar power to operate a bore pump, with potential export to the grid.
+A tariff review also showed that post-2020 cost savings of $2,297 per annum could be achieved by changing tariffs, in addition to the total energy efficiency savings of $13,329 per annum.
+Further savings include approximately 8,000kWh per annum from the replacement of the diesel winch pump and generating approximately 20,000 kWh of solar power to operate a bore pump, with potential exports to the grid.

 Energy and Productivity

 With no limitations to inputs of water, sugarcane production in the Mackay region and the tonnes of cane produced across 3 major soil types can be dependent on the type of irrigation system.
-Further, the regions rainfall events are spiking mid-season and early growing and late maturing phases in the crop cycle are experiencing reduced rainfall leading to reduced yields.
+Further, the region’s rainfall events are spiking mid-season, and early growth and late-maturing phases in the crop cycle are experiencing reduced rainfall leading to reduced yields.

-With water availability low, at an average of 1.4ML/ha, the focus from a productivity and economics position is to focus on reducing the cost of applying water and ensuring that water is not applied on later ratoons, where the cost of application may produce negative returns.
+With water availability low, at an average of 1.4ML/ha, the focus from productivity and economic position should be on reducing the cost of applying water and ensuring that water is not applied on later ratoons, where the cost of application may produce negative returns.

-The savings applied from recommendations, tariff changes and practice change of taking the crop from the 6th ratoon and reducing to the 5th ratoon will increase net returns from $379 to $440/ha.
-From installation of all the recommendations in the audit, the sites overall annual energy consumption can be reduced by 48% to 56,982kWh per annum, and its emissions can be reduced by 48.7t CO2-e.
+The savings expected from recommendations, tariff changes, and practice change of taking the crop from the 6th ratoon and reducing it to the 5th ratoon will increase net returns from $379 to $440/ha.
 The cost of applying water at sites one and two could be reduced from $155/ML to $105/ML, while site three is $82/ML.

 An energy audit is a good investment